-Narrative descriptions of the technical topics are provided at:
+Narrative descriptions of the technical topics are provided in Appendix B of this document and at:

-www.sc.doe.gov/sbir/Solicitations/FY%202008/Table of contents sub.htm.
-Each technical topic is subdivided into a maximum of 4 subtopics, designated by the letters a, b, c, or d.
-A grant application must respond to a specific technical topic and, within it, to only one subtopic.
+www.sc.doe.gov/sbir/Solicitations/FY% 202010/Table of contents sub.htm.
+Download the technical topic descriptions pdf file.
+Each technical topic is subdivided into subtopics, designated by the letters a, b, c, d, etc. A grant application must respond to a specific technical topic and, within it, to only one subtopic.
 NOTE: The topic numbers change each year.
-Be sure to identify the correct topic number on the SF 424 R&R in the title field (number 11).
+Be sure to identify the correct topic number on the SF 424 R&R in the title field (Number 11).
 The application will be evaluated under the topic number identified.
 The DOE will not be responsible for reassigning applications to the correct topic number if identified incorrectly.